 - Please read the additional requirements that you need to be aware of.

-One of these requirements is that you supply a New Zealand criminal conviction record or equivalent overseas.
+One of these requirements is that you supply a New Zealand criminal conviction record or overseas equivalent.
 This must be an original document and dated not more than three months before the date of receipt by the NZSTA.
-It must be issued by the relevant police authority in your country of practice.
+The relevant police authority in your country of practice must issue it.
 This criminal conviction record should be the standard documentation your country would issue for visa applications.

 - Read the Dysphagia Competency Guidelines if you are required to provide certified evidence, as per the application checklist on the application form.
-Please note that if you do not meet the dysphagia competency requirements, you cannot apply under the MRA.
+Please note that you cannot apply under the MRA if you do not meet the dysphagia competency requirements.
+However, as of 12 June 2023, you may apply under the Qualifications Approval process instead.

-- For further information on the MRA, please refer to the Frequently Asked Questions section below.
+- Please refer to the Frequently Asked Questions section below for further information on the MRA.

 Your application will not be considered until full information and/or evidence, as requested in the MRA Application Form, including a letter of good standing and full payment, is provided.
 Applicants will be issued an invoice once their application has been submitted.

-The fee for an application under the Mutual Recognition Agreement is NZ $750.00 and is non-refundable.
+The fee for an application under the Mutual Recognition Agreement is made up of a processing fee of ($225) and a pro-rated membership for the current calendar year and is non-refundable.

 Frequently Asked Questions